View alphabetical listing of programs.

 Therapeutic Recreation in Henrico County (Running time: 23 minutes) — Therapeutic Recreation in Henrico County provides the opportunity for residents with physical and intellectual disabilities to participate in activities that benefit them socially, emotionally and physically.
 Join HCTV as we highlight programs including arts and crafts, sports, games, dance and drama offered by Henrico Recreation and Parks.
 Learn from recreation therapists, coaches, participants and parents as they describe the importance of these activities and how our disabled community benefits from these innovative programs.

-Tough Choices: The County Manager Form of Government (Running time: 36 minutes) — HCTV brings you the inside story of the men who have managed Henrico since 1934.
+Tough Choices: The County Manager Form of Government [Retired from Broadcast] (Running time: 36 minutes) — HCTV brings you the inside story of the men who have managed Henrico since 1934.
 Their stories tell us why the County Manager Form of Government has become the benchmark in local communities.

 Turning Point: Inside Henrico’s Drug Court [Retired from Broadcast] (Running time: 37 minutes) — HCTV takes a journey inside Henrico’s Drug Court, which is reducing crime by assisting non-violent felons who have a history of substance abuse recover from their addictions.
 This is unscripted reality as told through past and present Drug Court participants, staff, judges, and actual courtroom drama.
 Turning Point tells the revealing story of addiction, recovery, and hope.